Where Are WooCommerce Products Stored In The WordPress Database?

 Where is woocommerce storing product data in the database

 Sometimes you add new WooCommerce products on your staging site and just want to add those new products to the live site without affecting other data like orders and transactions.
-Therefore you need to make sure to copy only the relevant tables that contain the WooCommerce product data.
+Understanding which database tables WooCommerce uses makes that transfer safe and predictable — you copy only the rows that hold product data and leave order rows untouched.

 Why Knowing Product Storage Locations Matters

-Understanding where WooCommerce products are stored can be useful for:
+Understanding where WooCommerce products are stored is useful in several practical situations:

 • Custom Queries: Retrieving product data using SQL queries for reporting or custom functionality.